cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 soon).
 CakePHP will automatically render the View after our controller action completes.

-Adding the Article List View Template
+Create the Article List View Template
 =====================================

 Now that we have our controller pulling data from the model, and preparing our